 The pump house is like an island.
 Its 24 vertical pumps are arranged in two parallel lines.
 The intake channel is 50 meters deep, the deepest inland channel ever built.
 This innovative engineering marvel is even earthquake-proof.

 About 138 kilometers of canals carry the Nile water from the pumping station in Lake Nasser to irrigated fields west of the reservoir.
-In the 2013 image, the Sheikh Zayed Canal makes a clearly visible line to the northwest from the bay where the pumping station sits.
+By the 2013 image, the Sheikh Zayed Canal makes a clearly visible line to the northwest from the bay where the pumping station sits.

 The Landsat images show the appearance of center-pivot irrigation fields near one of the diminishing lakes.
 As of 2012, however, only about 21,000 hectares of farmland, less than 10% of what was planned, had been cultivated in the region.